What do I do if my income changes after filing a Consumer Proposal?

 What are my options if my income increases after my Consumer Proposal has been accepted?

-Once your proposal is accepted, your repayment terms are fixed for the life of the proposal.
-The monthly payment that is accepted will remain the same even if your income goes up.
-This is one of the big advantages of a Consumer Proposal over Bankruptcy.
-In Bankruptcy, if your income increases it can cause your monthly payment to increase and could even extend the length of your Bankruptcy.
+This is one of the biggest advantages of a Consumer Proposal over Bankruptcy.
+In Bankruptcy, if your income increases, it can cause your monthly payment to increase and could even extend the length of your Bankruptcy.

-Reach out to your Licensed Insolvency Trustee
+Reach out to a Licensed Insolvency Trustee

-If you are considering a Consumer Proposal — or if you’re already in a proposal and find yourself having difficulty keeping up with the monthly payments — your first step is to meet with your Licensed Insolvency Trustee.
-Your Trustee will review your options to help you achieve a fresh start.
-Your financial circumstances can change during your proposal and you have support to help you navigate your way through the options on your way to full financial freedom.
+If you are considering a Consumer Proposal – or if you’re already in a proposal and find yourself having difficulties keeping up with the monthly payments – your first step if you meet with your LIT.
+Your trustee will review your options and help you find the best path forward to achieve your fresh financial start.

 Consultation icon